brentmartin/CodeSchool/Try_jQuery/Lesson-4/readme.md

 ##4.8 Mouseover I
 _250 PTS_
 Our tour page is going great!
 Let's add a bit more behavior to the page.
 Write an event handler that

+##4.9 Mouseover II
+_250 PTS_
+Inside our new mouseenter event handler, call the slideToggle() method on the span tag within the picture description.
+You'll need to traverse down from the current element, $(this), and then find() the span tag.